SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

 ## They're social

-People attend conferences for much more than scheduled programming.
-A term that encompasses this well is "hallway track".
+People attend conferences for much more than scheduled programming - a concept commonly referred to as the "hallway track".
 We've always built in dedicated social time, whether through extended breaks between talks or socializing opportunities such as TeaGL.

 ## They're civil